ShreyanshKeshav33/Golang-Microservices/readme.md

 This structure follows the Model-View-Controller (MVC) pattern, where domain represents the data model, services handle business logic, and controllers manage the HTTP request/response flow.
 The app package orchestrates the application's startup and HTTP server.

+section 4: http framework

+gin

+users_controllers.go

+package controllers

+import (
+	"net/http"
+	"strconv" // string conversion

+	"github.com/ShreyanshKeshav33/Golang-Microservices/mvc/services"
+	"github.com/ShreyanshKeshav33/Golang-Microservices/mvc/utils"
+	"github.com/gin-gonic/gin"
+)

+// GetUser is a handler function for getting user information. func GetUser(c *gin.Context) {
+	c: It represents the Gin context (gin.Context) for the current HTTP request.
+	// Extract user_id parameter from the request URL and convert it to int64 userId, err := strconv.ParseInt(c.Param("user_id"), 10, 64)
+	// log.Printf("About to process user_id %v", userId)

+	// Check if there was an error in parsing the user_id if err != nil {
+		// If there was an error, create an ApplicationError and respond with it apiErr := &utils.ApplicationError{
+			Message:    "user_id must be a number",
+			StatusCode: http.StatusBadRequest,
+			Code:       "bad request",
+		}
+		c.JSON(apiErr.StatusCode, apiErr)
+		//apiErr.StatusCode: It specifies the HTTP status code to be included in the response.
+The StatusCode field is part of the utils.ApplicationError struct (assuming apiErr is an instance of this struct).

+		return
+	}

+	// Call the GetUser function from the services package to retrieve user information user, apiErr := services.GetUser(userId)
+	if apiErr != nil {
+		// If there was an error in the service layer, respond with the error c.JSON(apiErr.StatusCode, apiErr)
+		// Handle the error and return to the client return
+	}

+	// If everything is successful, respond with the user information c.JSON(http.StatusOK, user)
+}
+Explanation and comments:

+The GetUser function is a handler function for processing requests to retrieve user information.

+It uses the Gin web framework (imported as github.com/gin-gonic/gin) to handle HTTP requests and responses.

+It extracts the user_id parameter from the request URL using c.Param("user_id") and converts it to an int64 using strconv.ParseInt.

+If there is an error in parsing the user_id, it creates an ApplicationError and responds with a JSON containing the error details.

+If parsing is successful, it calls the services.GetUser function to retrieve user information based on the provided user_id.

+If there is an error in the service layer, it responds with a JSON containing the error details.

+If the user information retrieval is successful, it responds with a JSON containing the user details and a status code of http.StatusOK.

+Logging statements (commented out in this code) can be uncommented and used for debugging or logging purposes.

+This code follows the MVC (Model-View-Controller) pattern where the controller (GetUser function) handles the HTTP request, interacts with the service layer (services.GetUser), and sends back an appropriate response to the client.
+Error handling is done by creating and returning ApplicationError instances with relevant details.

+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

+Section 4:

+short explanation before putting every thing together video

+Purpose:
+The overall purpose is to provide a clean and modular structure for interacting with the GitHub API.
+The github_provider.go file encapsulates the logic for creating a new repository, including error handling, making it easier to maintain and test.
+The restclient package provides a reusable function for making HTTP requests.

+Explanation:
+resclient.go: This file provides a utility function Post for making HTTP POST requests using the http package.
+It handles the marshaling of the request body to JSON.

+github_error.go: Defines structures (GithubErrorResponse and GithubError) representing the error response from the GitHub API.

+github_provider.go: This file implements a function CreateRepo that interacts with the GitHub API to create a new repository.
+It uses the Post function from restclient.go to make HTTP requests.
+The function handles authentication, sends the request, and processes the response.
+If successful, it unmarshals the response into a CreateResponse struct.

+Interaction:

+github_provider.go imports restclient for making HTTP requests and github for error and response structures.
+The CreateRepo function uses restclient.Post to send a POST request to GitHub API for repository creation.
+The response is processed based on status code.
+If unsuccessful, an error response is returned.
+If successful, the response body is unmarshaled into a CreateResponse.